 Actors famous for their stage fighting skills frequently have backgrounds in martial arts training.
 However, stage combat training is not the same as combat fighting classes.
 In combat fighting classes the opponents actually make contact and hurt each other, whereas the whole point of learning stage combat is to create a realistic illusion of fighting ‘without’ hurting the opponent.

 How can I enrol in the stage combat class at APAC?

-Here at APAC Combat Training is a Major Subject that is included in both the Advanced Diploma in Acting and Bachelor’s Degree in Acting.
+Here at APAC Combat Training is a Major Subject that is included in the Bachelor’s Degree in Acting.
 Students get the opportunity to learn, understand and execute fight choreography scenes under the strict supervision of experienced APAC instructors.